ermiller24/executive_layer/README.md

 ```

 The chatbot supports the following commands:
-- Type your query to get a response from the EIR system
+- Type your query to get a response from the ExL system
 - Type 'exit' or 'quit' to exit the chatbot
 - Type 'clear' to start a new conversation